clover and chicory

 moss on the north side

-The rest of the trail has many many interesting rock formations and even though it is pretty steep in some spots, it is really very pretty.
+The rest of the trail has many many interesting rock formations and even though it is steep in some spots, it is really very pretty.